ClaudioCamba/ClaudioCamba/README.md

-### Hi there 👋!
-I'm Claudio 😄!
+### Hello, I'm Claudio 👋!

-> Software Developer with a passion for using code to bring diverse experiences to life.
+Software Developer with a passion for using code to bring diverse experiences to life.
 I strive to employ best practices in code, to provide clean and efficient experiences to end-users.
 Nothing compares to the feeling of creating something from nothing!
 Aside from improving my coding skills, I also enjoy playing video games, watching movies/series, and exercising.

 ![ClaudioCamba's Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=ClaudioCamba&theme=vision-friendly-dark&show_icons=true&hide_border=true&layout=compact)